mattyfanyq-lang/MRT-Map-Extractor/mtd1_hough_trans/README.md

 - Works on the raw HSV colour mask
 - Uses morphological closing and opening to smooth regions
 - Lower Hough thresholds and shorter minimum line length
-- Designed for extracting multiple MRT lines in one pass

 **Visual result**